 Look at the icons’ color.

-- Samsung clock apps are purple with white icons for both watch and phone.
+- Samsung clock apps are purple with white icons for both the watch and the phone.

 - Google watch’s clock apps are white with blue icons.
 Google’s clock app for the phone is a little different–it’s a blue clock face with a gray or white hour/minute hands.